Victor-Palha/Api-Restful-ts/README.md

 ## Creating Controller
 ***
 * Start with controllers
-    * In `src` we going to create a folder called `controllers` and inside of folder, let's create one file called `movieControllers.ts`
+    * In `src` we going to create a folder named `controllers` and inside of folder, let's create one file named `movieControllers.ts`
     * Inside of this file we going to work with express, so let's import it
         * `import {Request, Response} from "express"`
     * After this, let's import our Model that we create in last session.